Gladiator (2000 film): Script complaints and revisions

 Although Franzoni and Logan completed a second draft of the screenplay in October 1998, Crowe has claimed that the script was "substantially underdone" when filming began three months later.
 In an interview with Inside the Actors Studio, Crowe said the crew "started shooting with about 32 pages and went through them in the first couple of weeks."
 The script was constantly changing throughout principal photography, with Scott soliciting input from writers, producers and actors.
 Some dialogue was created on the spot, such as Commodus' line "Am I not merciful?", which was ad-libbed by Phoenix.
 Crowe invented the phrase "Strength and Honor", which is a modified version of the Latin motto of his high school, "Veritate et Virtute", which translates as "Truth and Virtue".
 Crowe also improvised part of the scene in which Maximus describes his home to Marcus Aurelius.
-Instead of recounting the details of a fictional place, Crowe actually described his own home in Australia.
+Instead of recounting the details of a fictional place, Crowe described his own home in Australia.

 At one point, William Nicholson was hired to rewrite the script to make Maximus a more sensitive character.
 He reworked Maximus' friendship with Juba and developed the afterlife plot thread.
 He said he "did not want to see a film about a man who wanted to kill somebody".
 Crowe, however, was unhappy with some of Nicholson's dialogue.
-He allegedly called it "garbage", but is said to have claimed he is "the greatest actor in the world" and can "make even garbage sound good."
-According to a DreamWorks executive, Crowe "tried to rewrite the entire script on the spot.
-You know the big line in the trailer, 'In this life or the next, I will have my vengeance'?
-At first he absolutely refused to say it."
+Allegedly, he called the dialogue "garbage", but claimed he was such a talented actor that he could make it sound good.
+According to a DreamWorks executive, Crowe tried to rewrite "the entire script" during shooting, and initially refused to say the line "In this life or the next, I will have my vengeance."

 Music

 The musical score for Gladiator was composed by Hans Zimmer and Lisa Gerrard, and conducted by Gavin Greenaway.
 The original soundtrack for the film was produced by Decca Records and released on April 25, 2000.
-DreamWorks' own rock and pop focused label DreamWorks Records were not involved with this album, and they often licensed out DreamWorks scores to other labels.
 Decca later released three follow-up albums: Gladiator: More Music From the Motion Picture (2001), Gladiator: Special Anniversary Edition (2005), and Gladiator: 20th Anniversary Edition (2020).
-In 2025, La La Land Records released a three discs expanded edition for the 25th anniversary.

-In 2006, the Holst Foundation accused Hans Zimmer of copying the work of the late Gustav Holst in the Gladiator score.
-The organization sued Zimmer for copyright infringement and the case was settled out of court.
+In 2006, the Holst Foundation sued Hans Zimmer, accusing him of copying the work of the late Gustav Holst in the Gladiator score.
+The case was settled out of court.